if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-ecker_binder/bal/bal.md

 The name gets searched in the block.

 ## What has to be done when the file size decreases?
 Especially take care if it needs fewer blocks
-The block in question has to be updated.
+The block in question has to be updated with WriteBlock().

 ## What has to be done when a file is deleted?
 The ReadBlock() operation searches for the file name and then once the flies are found, the name and data get deleted.